neon experience (2025): How good is the Swiss neobank after the big relaunch?

 An example calculation: If you invest CHF 100, you pay an unbeatable commission of CHF 0.50 and for CHF 1,000 it is still a moderate CHF 5.
 For trades of CHF 2,000 or more, however, you are definitely better off with a traditional online broker in terms of price (and the range of services on offer anyway) (see also recommendations).

-Anyone who wants to invest regularly and automatically in an ETF or a share can set up a corresponding savings plan with just a few clicks at neon since 2024.
+Anyone wishing to invest regularly and automatically in an ETF or share can set up a corresponding savings plan with just a few clicks at neon invest since 2024.
 The following key data:

-As a savings plan naturally requires regular investments, the ETFs without purchase commission from neon are particularly interesting in terms of price.
-The range of these “free ETFs” has now grown to 13 from four different providers (as at 14.1.2025).
+As a savings plan naturally requires regular investments, neon’s ETFs without a purchase commission are particularly interesting in terms of price.
+The range of these free ETFs has now grown to 13 from four different providers (as at 15.5.2025).

-Based on the fund’s key data and in particular its low TER (0.15%), broad diversification and attractive fund assets of over USD 800 million, only the Invesco FTSE All-World UCITS ETF Acc currently seems attractive to us.
-If the lack of market establishment (launch date: June 2023) does not bother you, this ETF should be an option really worth considering.
+Based on the fund’s key data and in particular its low TER (0.15%), broad diversification and attractive fund volume of over USD 1.4 billion, only the Invesco FTSE All-World UCITS ETF Acc seems attractive to us.
+USD, only the Invesco FTSE All-World UCITS ETF Acc currently appears attractive.
+This globally positioned, accumulating ETF should therefore be an option worth considering for you – even if its history is still quite short with its launch date in June 2023.

 The investment universe of neon

-The investment universe consists of the following product categories and products (as of January 14, 2025, based on the filter function of “neon Invest”):
+The investment universe consists of the following product categories and products (as of May 15, 2025, based on the filter function of neon invest):

 If you are not yet a neon customer, you will find the securities currently on offer in the neon product list.
 New additions are highlighted in red.
 In contrast to the app, this list lacks meaningful information such as the product costs (TER).